LukeErren/Dog_Breed_Classifier/README.md

 # Dog_Breed_Classifier

 This repository contains the files for the Udacity capstone project Dog Breed Classifier.
-The original Udacity's repo can be found [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification)
+The original Udacity's repo can be found [here](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/project-dog-classification).
+I've choosen to write an application instead of the blog post.
+The application is also included in this repository.

 # Project Overview

 ## Files
 * dog_app.ipynb - The Jupiter Notebook for training the model